pingcap/tidb-operator/deploy/gcp/README.md

 cd tidb-operator/deploy/gcp
 ```

 You need to decide on instance types.
-If you just want to just get a feel for a TiDB deployment and lower your cost, you can use the small settings.
+If you just want to get a feel for a TiDB deployment and lower your cost, you can use the small settings.

     cat small.tfvars >> terraform.tfvars